Limitations on Commercial Activities

 3. Provide recommendations about which digital ID related solutions to procure or implement;

-Peripheral activities.
-In situations where a public or private sector organization approaches the IDLab and requests the IDLab to offer or complete peripheral activities, an ordinary resolution of the Board of Directors shall be obtained before the execution of any Agreement to that effect.
-A peripheral activity is an activity not prohibited under this policy that falls outside the scope of the IDLab activities listed under the “Context” section at page 1 of this policy.
-The Directors representing the private sector category of members shall abstain from voting on this resolution.
-For the purpose of this provision, a “peripheral commercial activity” is an activity that does not fall in the scope of “Laboratory Activities” as listed in the next section of this policy.
+• Definition: a peripheral activity is an activity not prohibited under this policy that falls outside the scope of DTLab activities listed under the “Context” section at page 1 of this policy.
+For the purpose of this provision, a “peripheral commercial activity” is an activity that does not fall in the scope of “DTLab Activities” as listed in the next section of this policy.

 Scope of Approved Activities

-Facilitated outcome Laboratory Activities
+Facilitated outcome DTLab Activities

 Development of digital ID assessment tools & frameworks